Pierre Ramond: Honors and awards

+He retired in 2023 to become distinguished professor emeritus.

 In addition, Ramond has played an active role in service to his profession as a scientist and educator.

 He was President of the Aspen Center For Physics in 2006-2008; he served as chair of the Faculty Senate of the University of Florida in 2004-05, and chair of the Division of Particles and Fields of the American Physical Society in 2012.